How to Find a Contractor for Home Renovations

 • Deadlines for the initial deposit, incremental payments and final payment

-• lien waiver clause that protects you from being held liable if subcontractors aren’t paid
+• A lien waiver clause that protects you from being held liable if subcontractors aren’t paid

 There’s a saying that things never turn out according to plan.
 If changes need to be made, update the contract and make sure both you and your contractor sign the new agreement.
 That’s the best way to keep everyone on the same page and stay on track toward completing your project.
 Good luck!

-Have questions about how a renovation project may impact your homeowners insurance policy, or just need more help with a current DIY project?
+Have questions about how a renovation project may impact your homeowners insurance policy, or just need more help with a current home renovation?
 Speak with a Hippo specialist today to learn more.